Flabadafadis/WSRE-Cold-Calls/README.md

 Links: [Are you the buyer?](#are-you-the-buyer) • [I’ll just list it.](#ill-just-list-it)

 ### Are you the buyer?
 “I’m not the buyer.
 I’m the first point of contact.
 I’m checking whether a sale is even on your radar and getting the basics.
-If it makes sense at a price that works for you, I’ll line up next steps with our licensed agent.”
+If you have a price that works for you, I’ll line up next steps with our licensed agent.”
 Links: [Just send me an offer.](#just-send-me-an-offer) • [How do you value it?](#how-do-you-value-it)

 ### How did you get my number?